Out-of-Order Membership in Regular Languages: Problem Statement and First Results

 In this section, we formally define the out-of-order membership problem, and give a constant-time and linear-space upper bound for this problem on arbitrary fixed regular languages (\cref{word_upper_n}).
 Then we formally define fooling sets and give a linear-space lower bound for the language $\Sigma^* aa \Sigma^*$ (\cref{mon_notricom_lin}).
 We close by an easy constant-space upper bound for commutative languages (\cref{com_const}) which will be reused throughout the paper.

 \subparagraph*{Problem statement.} Let $\Sigma$ be an alphabet, let $n>0$ be a word length, let $w = w[1] \cdots w[n]$ be a word over $\Sigma$ of length $n$, and let $\pi_n$ be an \emph{$n$-permutation}, i.e., a permutation of $\{1, \ldots, n\}$.
 The \deff{out-of-order stream} of the word $w$ defined by~$\pi_n$ is the finite sequence $R$ of length $n$ whose successive elements are $(w[\pi(i)], \pi(i), n)$ for $i = 1, \ldots, n$.
 Intuitively, we receive the letters of~$w$ together with their position in the order $\pi(1), \ldots, \pi(n)$.
-Note that the length $n$ of the word is provided as the third component of each element: this is because we assume that it is always known and we do not want to account for it when measuring space complexity.
+Note that the length $n$ of the word is provided as the third component of each element: this is because we assume throughout the work that the length $n$ is always known and we do not want to account for it when measuring space complexity.

 We only consider regular languages in this paper, and we omit their definition.
+A letter $a \in \Sigma$ is \emph{neutral} for a language $L \subseteq \Sigma^*$ if for any $s, t \in \Sigma^*$ we have $s a t \in L$ if and only if $s t \in L$.
 For a fixed regular language $L$ over~$\Sigma$, the \deff{out-of-order membership problem} for~$L$ is the following task: letting $w$ be a word of length~$n$ over~$\Sigma$, letting $\pi_n$ be an~$n$-permutation, and letting $R$ be the out-of-order stream on~$w$ defined by~$\pi_n$, we receive the elements of~$R$ one after the other and must decide at the end whether $w \in L$ or not.

-Note that the standard membership test to a fixed language~$L$ for a word $w$ streamed from left-to-right corresponds to the case where $\pi_n$ is required to be the identity permutation.
+Note that the standard membership test to a fixed language~$L$ for a word $w$ streamed from left-to-right corresponds to the case where $\pi_n$ is the identity permutation.
 For left-to-right membership testing, we can simply use an automaton for~$L$ and achieve constant space and constant time per character; but for out-of-order membership the challenge is that we must support arbitrary permutations.
 Further note that we can always solve the problem by storing the letters in an array $T$ as they arrive, i.e., whenever we receive $(a, i, n)$ we set $T[i] \coloneq a$ and we test at the end whether the word stored in~$T$ belongs to~$L$.
 This gives a naive algorithm which uses linear space and runs in constant worst-case complexity per streamed character except that it spends linear time after the last character.
 Let us now present a more efficient algorithm that avoids this drawback.